BaylorRae/Markdown-Parser/README.md

 This is the app I use to convert my WordPress posts to HTML.
-The app uses Sinatra and Redcarpet.
+It uses Sinatra and Redcarpet.